Mohammad Haleem

-Honourable Chief Justice Muhammad Haleem (Urdu: محمد حلیم), LL.D.
+Muhammad Haleem (Urdu: محمد حلیم), LL.D.
 (HC), HI (1 January 1925 – 11 August 2006) was a Pakistani jurist who served as the 10th Chief Justice of Pakistan from 1981 to 1989, the longest serving Chief Justice in the history of the judicial branch in Pakistan.
 He was even endorsed by successive future regimes in Pakistan.

 Early life

-Born in Lucknow, British India, he was the son of Barrister Muhammad Wasim, the first Advocate General of Pakistan, and the pre-independence Advocate General of Uttar Pradesh.
+Haleem was born in Lucknow, British India, he was the son of Barrister Muhammad Wasim, the first Advocate General of Pakistan, and the pre-independence Advocate General of Uttar Pradesh.
+Prior to entering legal practice he served as a lieutenant in the Pakistan Navy.